hyuksook/hyuksook.github.io/_pages/about.md

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a PhD graduate in Computer Science who defended a PhD dissertation on December 1st, 2023 at <a href="http://wwwe.sogang.ac.kr" target="_blank" rel="noopener noreferrer">Sogang University</a> where I was advised by <a href="http://fml.sogang.ac.kr/">Professor Saejoon Kim</a>.
+I am a PhD graduate in Computer Science and Engineering who defended a PhD dissertation on December 1st, 2023 at <a href="http://wwwe.sogang.ac.kr" target="_blank" rel="noopener noreferrer">Sogang University</a> where I was advised by <a href="http://fml.sogang.ac.kr/">Professor Saejoon Kim</a>.
 I received an MS in electrical engineering from <a href="https://www.kaist.ac.kr/en/" target="_blank" rel="noopener noreferrer">Korea Advanced Institute of Science and Technology</a> and a BS in electronic engineering from Sogang University.

 My current research interests lie in machine learning and quantitative finance.